student-capstone-projects/culture-care/README.md

   themselves on the platform.
 After verification by Culture Care WA they will be able to add, change or remove their details.

-* Payout method – The professionals are able to receive the payments for their service online payment integrations.

-* Service Requests – This feature allows the handymen to accept or reject the service requests from the customers.
-If they cancel the request, they need to mention the reason for cancellation by either using the list of options given or they can type manually.
+* Service Requests – This feature allows the handymen to accept or reject the service requests from the customers. *If they cancel the request, they need to mention the reason for cancellation by either using the list of options given or they can type manually*

 ### Admin panel